 WHEN YOU CAN’T SEE THE FOREST FOR THE GOODS

-We’re always looking for ideas, and we’re rather shameless about appropriating them.
-So when an Ohio lawyer friend of ours, himself from a timber-harvesting family, mentioned an case to us that delineated when trees were attached to the real estate and when they were “goods,” we chased the decision down.
+I’m always looking for ideas, and I am rather shameless about appropriating them.
+So when an Ohio lawyer friend, himself from a timber-harvesting family, mentioned an case that delineated when trees were attached to the real estate and when they were “goods,” I chased the decision down.

 Speaking of “appropriating,” that was exactly the context in which the case was decided.
 It seems that Dudley DeBolt had a pretty nice place in Hocking County, beautiful Appalachian foothill country.
 In fact, Dudley’s place was so nice the government wanted it for a park.
 Governments being what they are, the appropriate agency – an entity called the Board of Park Commissioners of the Columbus and Franklin County Metropolitan Park District – sued Dudley to take 40 acres of his wooded land for its purposes.